justinjaywang/taiwanese-foods/_foods/n.md

 position: 7
 ---

-Niúròu miàn (*beef noodle soup*) is a Chinese and Taiwanese dish made of stewed or red-braised beef, beef broth, vegetables, and noodles.
+Niúròu miàn (*beef noodle soup*) is a Chinese and Taiwanese dish of stewed or red-braised beef, beef broth, vegetables, and noodles.
 In Taiwan, beef noodle soup is especially popular and considered a national dish.
 There, it is often served along with cold side dishes and topped with suan cai (Chinese sauerkraut).